justarrived/just_match_api/README.md

 # JustArrived API [![Build Status](https://travis-ci.org/buren/just_arrived.svg?branch=master)](https://travis-ci.org/buren/just_arrived) [![Code Climate](https://codeclimate.com/github/buren/just_arrived/badges/gpa.svg)](https://codeclimate.com/github/buren/just_arrived)

 Welcome to the, very unofficial, API backend for Just Arrived.
-Everything in this project is open source and licensed under the permissive [MIT][LICENSE.txt].
+Everything in this project is open source and licensed under the permissive [MIT](LICENSE.txt) license.

 The overall goal of this project is to have it become to backend for the matching system.
 The API is designed to be consumed by multiple clients, so it is very